penumbra-zone/penumbra/spec/crypto/flow-encryption/threshold-encryption.md

 ## Desired Properties

-For our threshold encryption scheme, we require two important properties:
+For our threshold encryption scheme, we require three important properties:

 * Homomorphism: we must be able to operate over ciphertexts, by combining value commitments from many participants into a batched value.
 * Verifiability: we must be able to verify that a given value $v_i$ was encrypted correctly to a given ciphertext $c_i$